 A push marketing strategy, also called a push promotional strategy, refers to a strategy in which a firm attempts to take its products to consumers – to “push” them onto consumers.
 In a push marketing strategy, the goal is to use various active marketing techniques to push their products to be seen by consumers, sometimes right at the point of purchase.
-One of the main objectives with push marketing is to reduce to as small as possible the amount of time that elapses between the customer seeing a product and making a purchase decision to buy the product.
+One of the main objectives of push marketing is to reduce to as small as possible the amount of time that elapses between the customer seeing a product and making a purchase decision to buy the product.

 Examples of Using a Push Marketing Strategy

 With a push marketing strategy, the firm takes the product to consumers.
 Consumers are introduced to, or reminded of, the product through any of several available push marketing methods:

 - Direct selling to customers – e.g., a car salesman who meets customers in the company’s auto showrooms

 - Point of Sale displays (POS)

 - Packaging designs to encourage a purchase

 A push marketing strategy is illustrated as follows:

 With reference to the illustration above, a production company may try to convince a retailer to stock its product.
 Once the retailer stocks the product, the manufacturer or wholesaler may further “push” the product at consumers with an eye-catching and informative point-of-sale display.